 - Antihistamines to reduce itching.

 - Highly potent topical corticosteroid ointments applied to the vulva and vagina can provide relief and stop lichen planus from spreading.
+For additional soothing relief, Evvy’s Anti-Itch Vulva Cream can be used to calm irritation and moisturize the vulvar area without disrupting the delicate pH balance.

 - Oral steroids can be used in cases of severe disease where topical application is not feasible.